With mortgage rates near 7%, the housing party is over. Now it's hangover time

 "We're living in the trailer because we can't afford to live anywhere else," Andrea says.
 "Our belongings are in storage and that's almost $1000 a month."

 Mortgage rates have gone through the roof.
-From 3% at the start of the year to up near 7% for the past two weeks for a 30-year fixed-rate loan.
+The weekly average for a 30-year fixed rate loan is now 6.92% according to a closely watched report released today.
+That's the highest in 20 years, and up from 3% at the start of the year.
 Rising rates have slowed the pace of home sales for 7 straight months as frustrated buyers throw up their hands and give up, unable to afford the bigger payments.

 Mike is a CPA and Andrea works as an engineer.
 They can afford the higher mortgage payment, but it will mean they can't spend or save money for other important things.